Quasisymmetric Embeddability of Weak Tangents: Introduction

 The other application is about the visual spheres of expanding Thurston maps:

 \begin{Theorem} Let $(S^2, \rho)$ be a visual sphere of an expanding Thurston map $f : S^2 \to S^2$ that does not have periodic critical points.
-The following statements are equivalent: \begin{enumerate} \item $(S^2, \rho)$ is a quasi-sphere \item Every weak tangent of $(S^2, \rho)$ is quasisymmetric to $\mathbb{R}^2$. \item There exists a weak tangent of $(S^2, \rho)$ that is quasisymmetric to $\mathbb{R}^2$. \item There exists an open subset $U \subset S^2$ such that $U$ is quasisymmetrically embedded into $\mathbb{R}^2$. \end{enumerate} \end{Theorem}
+The following statements are equivalent: \begin{enumerate} \item $(S^2, \rho)$ is a quasi-sphere. \item Every weak tangent of $(S^2, \rho)$ is quasisymmetric to $\mathbb{R}^2$. \item There exists a weak tangent of $(S^2, \rho)$ that is quasisymmetric to $\mathbb{R}^2$. \item There exists an open subset $U \subset S^2$ such that $(U, \rho)$ is quasisymmetrically embedded into $\mathbb{R}^2$. \end{enumerate} \end{Theorem}

 Theorem \ref{vms} illustrates a complete characterization of when visual spheres of expanding Thurston maps are quasi-spheres.
-It has been proved as the main theorem in \cite{Wu19}.
-Wu proved this result with ideas from dynamics.
+Wu also proved it in \cite{Wu19} with ideas from dynamics.
 Here we give an alternate proof with the ideas generated in Section \ref{LEIGE} of this paper.
+Lemma \ref{gqs} is essential in the proof of Theorem \ref{vms} and it may evoke independent interests for other problems.

 The paper is organized as follows.
 In Section \ref{Preliminaries} we give basic definitions and properties of Gromov-Hausdorff distance and weak tangents.
 In Section \ref{QEIH} we prove Theorem \ref{QSweakT} and show some results inspired by this theorem.
 However, the converse is not true in general and we illustrate several counterexamples in Section \ref{CE}.
-Section \ref{LEIGE} is devoted to proving Theorem \ref{sqp} and Theorem \ref{wttob} and thus showing that in specific situations the embeddability of weak tangents implies the embeddability(or local embeddability) of the ambient space.
-In the last section, Section \ref{EDMS}, we investigate metric spaces with expanding dynamics and apply our results to them.
-We prove Theorem \ref{lsigm} and Theorem \ref{vms} in this section.
+Section \ref{LEIGE} is devoted to proving Theorem \ref{sqe} and Theorem \ref{wttoe} and thus showing that in specific situations the embeddability of weak tangents implies the embeddability(or local embeddability) of the ambient space.
+In Section \ref{GHSG} we study Gromov hyperbolic spaces and groups and prove Theorem \ref{lsigm}.
+In the last section, Section \ref{VSETM}, we investigate expanding Thurston maps and visual spheres and prove Theorem \ref{vms}.